Ministry of Territorial Cohesion

 The Ministry was created in 2019, in António Costa's XXII Constitutional Government.
 In previous cabinets, the regional development sector was usually the responsibility of the Minister of the Presidency, of the Minister of Economy, or of the Minister of Environment.

-The current Minister of Territorial Cohesion, and inaugural holder, is Ana Abrunhosa, since 26 October 2019.
+In June 2025, the Ministry was merged with the Ministry of Economy by the XXV Constitutional Government, creating the Ministry of Economy and Territorial Cohesion.